Filter Options

 Do I need to charter a plane on a fly-in safari in Namibia?

-“It’s unlikely that you will need to charter your own plane, as flying arrangements are usually taken care of by your tour operator or the accommodation where you’re flying.
-Although small, these planes often carry travelers and safari workers between accommodations and towns, so you may share the plane journey with others.
+“It’s unlikely that you will need to charter your own plane, as flying arrangements are usually taken care of by your tour operator or the accommodations where you’re staying.
+Although the planes are small, they often carry travelers and safari workers between accommodations and towns, so you may share the plane journey with others.
 If you’re on a private Namibia fly-in safari, you may have a very small plane to yourself, but it’s highly unlikely that you will need to charter the plane yourself.
 You will, of course, need to pay for your seat on the plane (or perhaps the whole plane for a private safari).
 These prices are included in the quoted price for most safari packages, especially for fly-in safaris, but always ask what’s included in any quote.”

 2